liptika/PowerBI/README.md

 # PowerBI HR Analytics Dashboard
 Problem Objective:
-This Power BI dashboard is designed to analyze the problem that occurred in a company for employee attrition.
+This Power BI dashboard is designed to analyze the problem that occurred in a company for employee attrition.<br>

-Steps:
+Steps:<br>
-1. Data Visualization in Excel pivot table to detect which charts are making sense in our analysis.
+1. Data Visualization in Excel pivot table to detect which charts are making sense in our analysis.<br>
-2. Now in Power BI, get the data from the source and opt for transform instead of the load directly.
+2. Now in Power BI, get the data from the source and opt for transform instead of the load directly. <br>
-3. Data validation and data wrangling:
+3. Data validation and data wrangling: <br>
      a.
-Checking the Null values and removing them.
+Checking the Null values and removing them.<br>
      b.
-Checking any duplicate values and removing corresponding records.
+Checking any duplicate values and removing corresponding records. <br>
      c.
-Checking any spelling mistakes and rectifying errors.
+Checking any spelling mistakes and rectifying errors.<br>
      d.
 Detecting proper datatypes of each attribute.
 4. Close and apply.
 5. In the report view, the selection of all the KPIs that the analysis process needs to magnify.